alanef/clean-and-simple-contact-form-by-meg-nicholas/src/readme.txt

 A clean and simple AJAX contact form with Google reCAPTCHA, Twitter Bootstrap markup and Akismet spam filtering.

-This is a fork of clena-and-simple-contact-form-by-meg-nicholas v 4.7.1

 == Description ==
 A clean and simple AJAX contact form with Google reCAPTCHA, Twitter Bootstrap markup and Akismet spam filtering.